-By definition, the sun occupies the first point of (the sign) Cancer on the June solstice, irrespective of which constellation backdrops the sun at this time.
-Also, the sun reaches the first point of (the sign) Leo when it resides 30 degrees east of the June solstice point along the ecliptic – irrespective of which constellation backdrops the sun.
+Also, astrologically, the sun reaches the first point of (the sign) Leo when it resides 30 degrees east of the June solstice point along the ecliptic – regardless of which constellation lies behind the sun.

 The solstice and equinox points go full circle through the constellations of the zodiac in about 26,000 years.

 Bottom line: On June 21, 2021, at around 15:00 UTC, the sun moves out of the constellation Taurus the Bull and into Gemini the Twins.